Matobo National Park: Privately operated camps and sites

+Big Cave Camp is a privately owned camp, bordering the Matobo National Park.

 Camp Amalinda and Matobo Ingwe Lodge are commercial lodges.

 Tourism

 Access

 By road from Bulawayo: Take Robert Mugabe Way in the city centre; this turns into Matopos Road which continues south some 30 km to the park boundary.
 This is a two-lane tarred road.
 A single lane tarred road continues to Maleme Dam and Rest Camp.
 The remaining roads in the park are gravel or earth, but suitable for most vehicles.
 However, access to Toghwana Dam during the rainy season may require four wheel drive.

 The park can also be reached from Gwanda: taking the Thuli-Makwe road towards Kezi and turning north on the main Kezi-Bulawayo road.

 Game viewing

 Some game can be seen throughout the park, with regular sightings of white rhino, sable antelope and impala.
 However, the best viewing is to be had in the 105 km2 Game Park, in the west of the national park.
 The game park, also known as Whovi or Hove Wild Area was established with animals translocated from the border areas of Hwange National Park.
 It has been restocked with white and black rhinos.
 Other animals to be seen include sable antelope, giraffe, zebra, impala, wildebeest and ostrich.
 On rare occasion in the late afternoon to early evening visitors, can be lucky enough to spot leopard, with many nights being disturbed by the ruckus of baboons screaming due to leopard attacks.
 There are two game viewing hides.